 They also explained the life cycle of a silkworm – some reminders from my science class.
 We were also introduced to their traditional puppets and how they are made.

 We even got to taste the authentic Thai snacks in many of these little houses at no additional cost.
 Not just that, they also explained how these snacks are made.

 Considering the Thai Village theme, animals cannot be omitted from the facility.
 Apart from the elephants, there were buffalos, goats and fishes in a pond.
 You can click with them and even feed them.
 These animals symbolise the occupations of Thai villagers.

-As the evening light mixed with the darkness, the night came alive with carnival style games that included kick boxing, elephant processions, King’s Parade and traditional dances in the open air.
-The dragon that we saw in the daylight started glowing at night with the change of coloured lights falling on it.
+As the evening light mixes with the darkness, the night comes alive with carnival style games that includes kickboxing, elephant processions, King’s Parade and traditional dances in the open air.
+The dragon that we saw in the daylight started glowing at night with a beautiful show of changing coloured lights.